“Planning is the voice of the consumer.”

 For my money, context is about nuance and fine tuning.
 Really powerful strategy, strategy with longevity, is based on more fundamental things.
 As Martin said in a brief Twitter exchange, “Context without something fundamental in the middle is just… waffle.”

 So by all means by the voice of context, but keep context in perspective.

+These are my six voices of Planning.
 Done well, planning is highly valuable.
-A planner who consistently masters these voices will tend to be the most important voice of all in the eyes of the client – The voice of “Getting It”.
+A planner who consistently masters these voices will tend to have the most important voice of all in the eyes of the client – The voice of “Getting It”.
 Clients occasionally say things like, “So and so just gets it”.
 And that’s the kind of language a client uses when they would move their business to follow you.